mitushiananya/Spotify-Data-Analysis/README.md

-# Spotify-Data-Analysis
+# Spotify Data Analysis

-In this project, you can find out the data analysis of your spotify data.
-In addition to this, you can also find out the data on your favourite artist.
+### Read this before you start:

+Make/login to the developer account on Spotify. https://developer.spotify.com/dashboard/login

+After loggin in you will be redirected to the SpotifyforDevelopers.
+From the Menu, click on Dashboard.